BlackFeetMouse/Lab/doc/Projects/narrative analysis/Explorative Study(Interview).md

 - One of the participants analyze some players‘ abnormal performances.
 - One of the participants gave the summary in the structure of analyzing different factors of box score data.

+***Combined text in terms of four summaries with historcial data comparison(version 200123)***

+>The Mavs finished the Lakers’ 10-game winning streak with a 114-100 victory on 2 December 2019.
+>
+>Doncic from the Mavs and Davis from the Lakers had the highest 27 points following by Lebron from the Lakers with 25 points.
+Doncic had the highest 10 assists among two teams.
+Both of the lead players in two teams (Lebron and Doncic) had many turnovers.
+Kuzma from the Lakers and Green from the Lakers had low field-goal-percentage comparing with historical data.
+Besides, the scores from the Mavs’ bench players were much more than those from Lakers, which caused Lakers to overly reply on the lead players.
+>
+>The field goal attempts and field-goal percentage of two teams were similar, but, comparing with the Mavs’ 17 three-pointers out of 49 attempts, the Lakers only accomplished 7 three-pointers out of 27 attempts.
+In this season limiting the opponent's three-pointers has been a weakness of Lakers.
+In this game, the Lakers still had bad perimeter defense on this game to give Mavs so many three-pointers shooting chances.
+The Lakers had more turnovers than the Mavs.
+Even though in this season Lakers has a top-level center players configuration, in this game the Lakers only had 9 offensive rebounds while the Mavs took 16.
+Perhaps these flaws lead Lakers to loss.

-***Combined text in terms of four summaries***
+***Combined text in terms of four summaries without historcial data comparison(version 191210)***

 >The Mavs finished the Lakers’ 10-game winning streak with a 114-100 victory.
 >
->Doncic from the Mavs and Davis from the Lakers had the highest 27 points following by Lebron from the Lakers with 25 points. >Doncic had the highest 10 assists among two teams.
-Both of the lead players in two teams (Lebron and Doncic) had many >turnovers.
+>Doncic from the Mavs and Davis from the Lakers had the highest 27 points following by Lebron from the Lakers with 25 points.
+Doncic had the highest 10 assists among two teams.
+Both of the lead players in two teams (Lebron and Doncic) had many turnovers.
 Kuzma from the Lakers and Green from the Lakers had low field-goal-percentage.
 >
 >The field goal attempts and field-goal percentage of two teams are similar, but, comparing with the Mavs’ 17 three-pointers out of 49 attempts, the Lakers only accomplished 7 three-pointers out of 27 attempts.
 The Lakers had bad perimeter defense on this game to give Mavs so many three-pointers shooting chances.
 Lakers had more turnovers than Mavs.
 Besides, Mavs had 16 offensive rebounds while Lakers only had 9.
 Perhaps these flaws lead Lakers to loss.